Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The farm drive and the bridleway heading to Captain's Wood

-I now followed a path that took me through Ramscoat Wood and down to the Ostrich farm in White Hawridge Bottom.
+Across a minor road, a path led between some garden fences and some small enclosures on my right.
+After three or four hundred yards I took a path on the right that took me through Ramscoat Wood and down to the Ostrich farm in White Hawridge Bottom.
 Here I turned right and followed a byway to another road, running through a valley called Chesham Vale.
 I was now due north of the centre of Chesham.

 The path heading to Ramscoat Wood